A Deep Dive into Programmatic – Part II (KPIs)

 Chris: And, everyone else, please stay tuned for the next installment of our programmatic podcast series, programmatic out of home advertising.

 Chris: Thanks for listening to the Getting Granular podcast.
 Be sure to subscribe so you don’t miss out on any PPC tips, tricks, or news in the digital marketing world.
-I’ve been your host, Chris Caesar.
+I’ve been your host, Chris Cesar.
 Thanks for getting granular with us today.